-Your child will have a first settling in session in the nursery and we ask that you stay with your child for the hour time slot.
+Your child will have a first settling in session in the nursery and we ask that you stay with your child for this time.
 This will help them to become familiar with the staff and their surroundings, as well as becoming familiar with routines.

 There will be a second settling in session for your child and during this session we will ask parents/carers to leave their children in their allocated room and join us for ‘Tea and Tissues’ in the staff room, this will help the children to make trusting relationships with the staff in their room.

 Unfortunately, the settling in process does look different during COVID times.
 We are unable to visit you at home.
 Initial settles will happen in the garden.
 We regret that presently we are unable to invite parents and carers into the setting.

 Children require a varying amount of support when they start nursery, if your child requires extra support the practitioners will support both you and your child with a more advanced settling in plan.
 This will ensure that your child develops a positive and healthy attitude towards coming to nursery.

 The focus for this area of development is to build strong, resilient children that are friendly to one another.
 Children are encouraged to explore their feelings and begin to develop their emotional language to communicate with others.
 It is important to remember that each child is an individual.

 From an early age, childre are encouraged to develop their listening and attention skills, which will inform their understanding and speaking skills.
 They are encouraged to both listen to and join in with discussion’s that take place.
 We use stories, songs and rhymes to help develop key communication skills.